We have a Taijiquan (Tai Chi) program for everyone. Come practice with us and feel welcome!

 Programs at OSCA

-Qigong A: Standing Meditation (Zhanzhuang) and Silk Reeling Qigong
+Qigong A: One and Two-hand Silk Reeling Qigong

-Qigong B: Standing Meditation (Zhanzhuang) and: Hands Making Circles; Stepping Forward; Stepping Backward an Twisting Arms.
+Qigong B: Hands Making Circles; Stepping Forward; Stepping Backward an Twisting Arms.